-2. Air Find help answering air questions4
+2. Air [help]

 - a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. - b.
+If any, generally describe and give approximate quantities if known. [help] - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:
+If so, generally describe. [help] - c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: [help]

-3. Water
+3. Water [help]